(A unit of measurement of an area of land)

 The status of a property for sale, when the vendor has verbally accepted an offer from a buyer and the buyer has paid a deposit, but contracts have not yet been exchanged.

 Section 23 relief is a tax relief that applies to rented residential property in a tax incentive area or for certain types of buildings.
-It is available to a person who has incurred expenditure in the purchase, construction, conversion or refurbishment of a qualifying property and who lets the property, having complied with certain conditions.
-Relief for expenditure incurred can be set against the rent received from that property and other Irish rental income so that one's taxable income is reduced.
+It is available to a person who has incurred expenditure prior to 31 July 2008 in the purchase, construction, conversion or refurbishment of a qualifying property and who lets the property, having complied with certain conditions.
+Relief for expenditure incurred can be set against the rent received from that property and other Irish rental income to reduce taxable income.

 The Society of Chartered Surveyors Ireland is the leading professional body for construction, land and property professionals in Ireland.